stengel/EquiLearn/LEMKE/TEX-DOCS/readme.md

-This contains LaTeX/PDF and .md documentations about the Lemke code and it use for bimatrix and polymatrix games
+This contains LaTeX/PDF and .md documentations about the Lemke code and its use for bimatrix and polymatrix games